Piazza di Spagna 9

 The Review

-The pleasure of Piazza di Spagna 9 starts at the entrance.
-The door is unassuming wood at street level, set into the side of an old palazzo across a small courtyard — easy to walk past on first arrival, which is part of the design.
-A lift carries you three floors up to the hotel proper.
-The lobby feels like an art collector's apartment — limited contemporary pieces, custom furniture, a library that doubles as the breakfast room with windows opening directly onto the Spanish Steps below.
+The pleasure of Piazza di Spagna 9 starts at the front door, because you have to find it: plain wood at street level, set into the flank of an old palazzo across a small courtyard, easy to miss on the first pass and meant to be.
+A lift lifts you three floors to the hotel proper, where the lobby reads like a collector's apartment — a few contemporary pieces, custom furniture, a library that doubles as the breakfast room with windows opening straight onto the Steps.

 Icon of Here for You